Agency Growth Forum - Agenda

 founder, Magic Digits

-Rachael has a unique helicopter view of the growing pains of independent PR firms and how they can build a solid financial base that will put them in the best position for future growth.
+Rachael Marshall is co-founder and managing director.
+She has a unique helicopter view of the growing pains of independent PR firms and how they can build a solid financial base that will put them in the best position for future growth.

 THEMES